Modified August 19, 2020 12:23 pm

 • Association of programs with the ‘.ged’ file type extension

-Blank Names, Index Name, Sort Names, Married Name, Selected Name, Name Styles, U.S. Standard Name style, Name Title Field, Name Style sorting, Name Style Templates
+Blank Names, Index Name, Sort Names, Married Name, Selected Name, Name Styles, U.S. Standard Name style, Name Title Field, Name Style sorting and indexes, Name Style Templates

-Irregular Dates, Old Style, Modifiers, Question Mark, Say/Circa, After, Same-day Ordering, Internal Structure, Sort Order, BC Dates
+Irregular Dates, Old Style, Modifiers, Question Mark, Say/Circa, After, Same-day Ordering, Internal Structure, Sort Order, Sort Date Table, BC Dates

 F2 Sort Code, L10 Codes, Place Styles, Repository Place Styles, Short Place, Second Site Places, Latitude/Longitude

-My Place Usage: U.S. locations, Non-U.S. Locations, General Conventions
+• My Place Entry Usage: U.S. locations, Non-U.S. Locations, General Conventions

 • Surety Values